-The goal of FSA’s farm loan programs is to help you get to commercial credit in the future.
-Once you, as a farmer, are able to get credit from a commercial lender on your own, the agency’s mission is complete.
+The goal of FSA's farm loan programs is to help you get to commercial credit in the future.
+Once you, as a farmer or rancher, are able to get credit from a commercial lender on your own, the agency's farm loan mission is complete.

 General Program Requirements

 To qualify, you must meet all loan requirements, including those below; other terms and conditions apply:

 - Be a family farmer.